-Another favorite is the person who proclaims a pre-Thanksgiving fasting ritual: “I haven’t eaten in six months just so
+Another favorite is the person who proclaims a pre-Thanksgiving fasting ritual: “I haven’t

 Yep, it’s that time of year again.
 I’ll bet you can name a bunch of ways to stay safe through the holidays without being told anything.
 You should be able to.
 The cops and everyone else say the same thing every year:

 • Don’t leave your GPS, laptop, wallet, M-16, Rolex, pan flute or other valuables in the car while you’re inside shopping.